b0rgbart3/AIShopper/README.md

 # AIShoppr
 This React/Node.js app utilizes the the AI image recognition capabilities of the GoogleVision API -- and makes shopping a fun, easy and social experience.
-With ImageShoppr you can connect with your friends and find out if they have purchased similar items.
+With AIShoppr you can connect with your friends and find out if they have purchased similar items.

 ![screenshot](screengrab.jpg)